-Dr. Meredith T. Niles is an assistant professor in the Food Systems program and the Department of Nutrition and Food Sciences at the University of Vermont.
+Dr. Meredith T. Niles is an associate professor in the Food Systems program and the Department of Nutrition and Food Sciences at the University of Vermont.
 Meredith’s work focuses on the nexus of food and environment with a focus on people, behaviors and policy.
 Meredith’s current research examines farmer perceptions and impacts of regulations, climate change and food security, farmer’s adoption of practices, and food waste behaviors.

 Meredith holds a B.A in political science with honors in environmental studies from The Catholic University of America.
 She holds a PhD in ecology with a focus on human ecology and environmental policy from the University of California-Davis where her dissertation work explored New Zealand and US farmer perceptions of climate change, climate policies and adoption of climate mitigation and adaptation policies.
 She was a Sustainability Science post-doctoral fellow at Harvard University’s Kennedy School of Government where she worked with the Climate Change, Agriculture, and Food Security (CCAFS) group to explore smallholder experiences with climate change and food security.